-East Fork of the French
+East Fork of the French Broad

 Once the sole domain of savvy locals, this roadside stream near Rosman has become one of the region’s most popular Delayed Harvest waters.
-The state stocks 17,735 trout along 4.75 miles of East Fork Road between Glady Fork Road and the main stem of the French Broad.
+The state stocks along 4.75 miles of East Fork Road between Glady Fork Road and the main stem of the French Broad.
 Catch-and-release regulations apply from October to May, and only single-hook artificial lures are allowed.
 All of the land along the East Fork is private, so please respect posted signs.
 There are three cascades along the East Fork, dumping into frothy holes brimming with stocked rainbow, brown and brook trout.
 These fish see a lot of flies, however, and can be snooty at times.
 If downsizing your tippet and fly sizes don’t work, walk up the road and try a different spot.

-West Fork of the French
+West Fork of the French Broad

 The West Fork is a sleeper stream that produces some of our biggest browns each year, yet it is overshadowed by its more heavily stocked cousin to the east.
 The state stocks only 1,500 trout upstream of the Silversteen Bridge, located on State Road 1312, which parallels the river for several miles.
 Access is difficult to the Forest Service portion of the river, which is located in a narrow, mostly trail-less gorge between Flat Creek and the bridge.
 Effluent from several trout farms in the West Fork’s headwaters make this a fecund stream with lots of bugs; sections of the river are known for their profuse, if unpredictable, hatches of burrowing mayflies.
 Hatchery supported regulations apply, which means the West Fork is closed to fishing in March.

-North Fork of the French
+North Fork of French Broad

-Our home river, the North Fork is a wide-open stream well suited for fly fishing.
+Our home river, the North Fork is stream well suited for fly fishing.
 Like its sister to the west, the North Fork runs through a deep, rocky gorge, plunging over several major waterfalls on its way to the mainstem of the French Broad near our shop.
 Several unmarked trails lead into the gorge from Hwy.
 215, but they are not for the faint of heart.
 Likewise, wading can be sketchy at higher water levels.
 The river’s fast runs and dark holes are home to browns and rainbows averaging 10 inches, but many quality fish are taken by bait fishermen and skilled fly anglers each year.
 Heavy stonefly nymphs and streamers are effective year-round.
 Above Macedonia Church Road, the river bisects private land in Balsam Grove and is heavily posted.
 The North Fork is regulated as Wild Natural Bait, allowing the harvest of four fish per day.

-West Fork of the Pigeon
+West Fork of the Pigeon River

 Located just across the divide from our fly shop, the West Fork is a sublime little trout stream, with crystalline pools so clear you can count the cobblestones six feet down.
 Beginning high along the Blue Ridge Parkway, the river follows Hwy.
 215 on its steep descent towards Lake Logan.
 The uppermost portion of the creek is steep, tight and designated as Wild Trout water, allowing single hook, artificial lures only.
 Between Queen Creek and Lake Logan, the West Fork is designated as Delayed Harvest, which is catch-and-release from October through May and full of stocked trout.
 Either stretch is fine dry-and-dropper water, but please mind private property downstream of Sunburst Campground.